7 Expressions [expr]

 cv represents an arbitrary set of cv-qualifiers, as defined in [basic.type.qualifier].

-If E2 is declared to have type “reference to T”, then E1.E2 is an lvalue of type T.
+If E2 designates an entity that is declared to have type “reference to T”, then E1.E2 is an lvalue of type T.

-If E2 is a static data member, E1.E2 designates the object or function to which the reference is bound, otherwise E1.E2 designates the object or function to which the corresponding reference member of E1 is bound.
+In that case, if E2 designates a static data member, E1.E2 designates the object or function to which the reference is bound, otherwise E1.E2 designates the object or function to which the corresponding reference member of E1 is bound.

 Otherwise, one of the following rules applies.

-• If E2 is a static data member and the type of E2 is T, then E1.E2 is an lvalue; the expression designates the named member of the class.
+• If E2 designates a static data member and the type of E2 is T, then E1.E2 is an lvalue; the expression designates the named member of the class.

 The type of E1.E2 is T.

-• If E2 is a non-static data member and the type of E1 is “cq1 vq1 X”, and the type of E2 is “cq2 vq2 T”, the expression designates the corresponding member subobject of the object designated by the first expression.
+• Otherwise, if E2 designates a non-static data member and the type of E1 is “cq1 vq1 X”, and the type of E2 is “cq2 vq2 T”, the expression designates the corresponding member subobject of the object designated by E1.

 If E1 is an lvalue, then E1.E2 is an lvalue; otherwise E1.E2 is an xvalue.